-Current Treatment Studies for Sunspots
+Current Studies for Actinic Keratosis (Sunspots)

 The Center for Skin Research conducts clinical research trials for pharmaceutical companies and clinical research organizations seeking Food and Drug Administration (FDA) approval.